Myth #10: The Buzz Feels Amazing (The Brain Chemistry Trick)

 Your Brain Without Alcohol

-That means real happiness, motivation, and calm start coming back without having to pay the hangover tax.
+That means real happiness, motivation, and calm start coming back without paying the hangover tax.

 It’s like unlocking your brain’s natural pharmacy again, so you can feel genuine pleasure from everyday life.